 I struggle to even label any of these characters as "supporting".
 Many could lead their own respective films.
 Some soon will.

-Tony Stark is deeply flawed and at times unlikeable as a hero.
-But when he is at his weakest, he always has people in his life to fight for him, fight with him, and sometimes even fight against him when he needs his ass kicked.
+Tony Stark is deeply flawed and at times unlikeable as a protagonist.
+But when he is at his worst, he’s always had people in his life to fight for him, fight with him, and sometimes even fight against him when he needs a kick in the pants.
 In Ironman 2, the support team steps up BIG TIME!

 Great allies and supporting characters pick the hero up when they've been knocked down and knock a little sense into them when they've gotten too high.

 No one in Ironman 2 (or the MCU) can do what Tony Stark can do.
 But that's the point.
 They're not meant to.
 The writers of Ironman 2 don't introduce characters to step in and do Tony's job for him.
-Yes, Pepper is given control of Stark Industries (where she thrives), but Tony Stark isn't meant to be a CEO or executive.
+Yes, Pepper is given control of Stark Industries (where she thrives), proving Tony Stark isn't meant to be a CEO or suit and tie executive.
 His true purpose is to be the Ironman.

 Other characters push Tony to do what only he can do while filling in the gaps of what he cannot, complimenting his strengths with their own.